Blog

 Burress Law Firm

 I often get calls from people who are seeking to enforce a contract.
-While many of these contracts are written, I frequently see situations where someone is trying to enforce a contract that was never written or signed.
-Written contracts do give a great baseline and reference point for the obligations each party owes, as…
+While many of these contracts are written, I frequently see situations where someone is trying to enforce an oral contract, or one that was never written or signed.
+Written contracts do give a great baseline and reference point for the obligations each…

 Continue reading ›